Arnaud Massy: Death and legacy

 Massy retired in Étretat, Seine-Maritime in Upper Normandy where he died in 1950 in poverty.
 He remains the only French golfer to ever have won any of the four men's major championships.
-He was also the only golfer from continental Europe to win a men's major championship before Seve Ballesteros won The Open Championship in 1979.
+He was also the only golfer from continental Europe to win a men's major championship before Seve Ballesteros won 1979 Open Championship.

 He is buried in Newington Cemetery in Edinburgh, where a new headstone was recently erected by the European Golf Association, Golf Collectors and The R&A. However shortly after the ceremony it was discovered that the actual burial site was located nearby in the cemetery.
 Despite this discrepancy, the headstone remains in its incorrect location.
 There is a plaque commemorating him fixed on the wall of the house he originally lived in North Berwick, East Lothian, in Forth Street there.

-Tournament wins
+Professional wins

 Note: This list may be incomplete.